Mowbray-R-V/Model-based-RL/README.md

 # Predictive Propgation during model rollout

-# Neat history - check realted works in
+# Neat history - check related works in
 1. Modified PETS
 2. Trust the Model Where It Trusts Itself- Model-Based Actor-Critic with Uncertainty-Aware Rollout Adaption
 3. On Rollouts in Model-Based Reinforcement Learning